 The division of trust powers can affect the trust's status for US income tax purposes, and it can affect whether the person vested with certain powers may be subject to US income, gift and estate taxes.
 Accordingly, the settlor and his or her advisers must take care in structuring a divided trust in a manner that avoids undesirable tax consequences.

 iv Hybrid governance model

 A hybrid governance model incorporates elements of a directed trust and a divided trust.
 For example, a trust instrument may grant to a person the power to direct the trustee to make distributions, while granting to another person the exclusive power to manage the trust property.
 Too often, a hybrid governance model arises by accident, as the product of inartful drafting.
-A drafting attorney may attempt to create a divided trust using a trust deed for a directed trust as a precedent, but fail to address fully the division of the trust powers.
+A drafting attorney may attempt to create a divided trust using a trust deed for a directed trust as a precedent but fail to address fully the division of the trust powers.

-Some families seek to include family-controlled entities in the governance structure of the family’s trusts.
-Those entities include a family-controlled holding company under the trust, non-bank trust advisers and trust protectors, and private trust companies.
+Some families seek to include family-controlled entities in the governance structure of the family's trusts.
+Those entities include a family-controlled holding company under a trust, non-bank trust advisers and trust protectors, and private trust companies.

 i Holding companies

 In both US and non-US jurisdictions, a common technique for enabling the settlor or other family members to control investments is the use of a holding company.
 The trust generally holds an operating cash account and the interest in the holding company.
 The trustee uses the operating cash account to pay trust expenses and make distributions.
 The holding company holds the investments, either directly or indirectly through one or more subsidiary companies.
 The settlor or one or more family members serve as the directors or managers of the holdings company and any subsidiary companies.
 In their capacity as directors or managers, the settlor and the family members control the investments.